wiedmann-trey/nlmap_hotcake/README.md

 nlmap-saycan: https://nlmap-saycan.github.io/

 # Setup
-If you haven't yet, make a virtual environment and activate it, for example with conda:
+If you have the environment setup, run conda activate nlmap_eric_env If you haven't yet, make a virtual environment and activate it, for example with conda:
 `conda create -n nlmap_spot python=3.9`
 `conda activate nlmap_spot`